 We thus calculated the total entropy S/A near midrapidity as the sum of the nucleon and pion entropy contributions according to Eq.
 11 and Eq.
-12. To estimate $S{\pi}$ , we used the recently published BM@N results on positively charged pions [8], while the contribution of $\pi^-$ , $\pi^0$ , and neutrons was obtained from the UrQMD model.
+12. To estimate S{π} , we used the recently published BM@N results on positively charged pions [8], while the contribution of π^- , π^0 , and neutrons was obtained from the UrQMD model.
 We found that the contribution of pions to the total entropy does not exceed 25% in Ar+A collisions at NICA energies.
-Finally, S/A is found to be 10.6, 8.0, 8.0, 7.9, and 8.0 in central Ar+C, Ar+Al, Ar+Cu, Ar+Sn, and Ar+Pb, respectively.
+Finally, S/A is found to be 10.3, 7.8, 7.9, and 7.9 in central Ar+C, Ar+Al, Ar+Cu, Ar+Sn, and Ar+Pb, respectively.
 The estimated uncertainty in S/A is about 15%.
 In Fig. 20 we present the energy dependence of S/A in central heavy-ion collisions.
-This compilation includes data from experiments that have published numerical values for the midrapidity yields of charged pions, protons, and light nuclei [41, 59, 67-71].
+This compilation includes data from experiments that have published numerical values for the midrapidity yields of charged pions, protons, and light nuclei [42,61,69-73].
 In this figure, we show the BM@N 'saturation' S/A-value of 8.0.
 As can be seen from the figure, the total entropy increases steadily with collision energy.

-Figure 20: The excitation function of the entropy per baryon S/A from SIS/FOPI [59,67], AGS/E802 [68], SPS/NA49 [41,69-71] and NICA/BM@N (this study).
+Figure 20: The excitation function of the entropy per baryon S/A from SIS/FOPI [61,69], AGS/E802 [70], SPS/NA49 [42,71-73] and NICA/BM@N (this study).

-It has been established experimentally that the cluster production yields scaled by the spin degeneracy factor (2J+1) decrease exponentially with the atomic mass number A [41,72].
-As an example, Fig. 21 (left panel) presents dn/dy/(2J+1) at midrapidity for p,d.t as a function of A from 0-40% central Ar+Sn collisions.
-Particle rapidity density values are extracted from the fits of Fig. 7.
-The Adependence of the yields was fitted to a form:
+It has been established experimentally that the cluster production yields scaled by the spin degeneracy factor (2J+1) decrease exponentially with the atomic mass number A [42, 74].
+As an example, Fig. 21 (left panel) presents dn/dy/(2J+1) at midrapidity for p,d,t as a function of A from 0-40% central Ar+Sn collisions.
+The particle rapidity density values are extracted from the fits of Fig. 7.
+The A-dependence of the yields was fitted to a form: